Jacqui Banaszynski

-Jacqui Banaszynski (born April 17, 1952) is an American journalist.
+Jacqueline Marie Banaszynski (born April 17, 1952) is an American journalist.
 She was the winner of the Pulitzer Prize for Feature Writing in 1988.
 Banaszynski went on to become a professor and a John S. and James L. Knight Foundation Chair at the school of journalism at University of Missouri.

 Biography

-Born Jacqueline Marie Banaszynski in Pulaski, Wisconsin, Banaszynski began working as a journalist in high school and when she was 15, became the associate editor of the school paper, the Pulaski News.
+Born in Pulaski, Wisconsin, Banaszynski began working as a journalist in high school and when she was 15, became the associate editor of the school paper, the Pulaski News.
 Part of the appeal of working on the paper was that the journalism program gave her access to sporting events at the school level.
 Banaszynski graduated from Pulaski High School in 1970 and earned a degree in journalism from Marquette University in 1974., graduating magna cum laude.

 Around 1984, Banaszynski started working for the St. Paul Pioneer Press Dispatch.
 In 1985, she went on assignment to Africa and her story about Sudanese victims of famine, "The Trail of Tears," became a finalist for the Pulitzer Prize for International Reporting in 1986.